Answer a few simple questions to make your document in minutes

 Fortunately, you will not need to start from scratch when getting your contract in writing.
 With Rocket Lawyer, any bookkeeper can create a free Bookkeeping Contract with relative ease.
 Your agreement will be assembled step by step, as you enter details along the way.
 Normally, given the level of customization, you might ultimately pay a traditional attorney fees in the hundreds of dollars, if not more.

 Alongside each Bookkeeping Service Agreement, there will be a checklist of instructions on what you should do next.
-As a Rocket Lawyer member, you will be able to edit, print, save it as a Word or PDF file, make a copy, and/or add RocketSign® digital signatures as needed.
+As a Rocket Lawyer member, you will be able to edit, print, save it as a Word or PDF file, make a copy, and/or add RocketSign® electronic signatures as needed.
 Most importantly, you should be sure to send a final copy of the signed agreement to the client.

 If you attempt it by yourself, hiring a legal professional to comment on documents could be costly.
 Some attorneys will not even agree to review documents that they didn't author.
 In the event that a lawyer does offer to help you, they most likely would still demand their standard rate for doing it.
 An easier option is via the On Call attorney network.
 If you become a Premium member, you can get your agreements reviewed by an experienced contracts attorney.
 Whether you end up producing additional copies of your Bookkeeping Services Contract or other agreements for your business, Rocket Lawyer is here for you.